molinfo-vienna/software-development/README.md

 This page is split into **two** parts.
 One part is about general good-practices, wheras the second part is about the specifics of the CD-Lab Molecular Informatics in the Biosciences (CD-Lab MIB) platform.

 1. Read through all of the documentation to get a grasp of general good-practices
-2. Read through the minimum requirement **minimum** requirements that need to be met working with our collaborators in the CD-Lab Molecular Informatics in the Biosciences - see the [Minimum requirements working on code in the CD-Lab MIB:](/README.md#minimum-requirements-working-on-code-in-the-cd-lab-mib).
+2. Read through **minimum** requirements that need to be met working with our collaborators in the CD-Lab Molecular Informatics in the Biosciences - see the [Minimum requirements working on code in the CD-Lab MIB:](/README.md#minimum-requirements-working-on-code-in-the-cd-lab-mib).

 # Administrative